Community & Mentorship

 — L’Oreal Thompson Payton, Author & Speaker

-Redefining Mentorship and Collaboration at AIGA Chicago
+Redefining Mentorship at AIGA Chicago

 Colorful wall with numerous sticky notes of various colors, including pink, yellow, blue, and white, surrounding large cut-out letters spelling 'AIGA CHI MENTOR' on a brown background.